 03/2018 By-election Post-election Survey

 We collected our data from Internet surveys.
-We commissioned well-established online survey companies such as SSI and YouGov to administer our surveys using internet survey technologies.
+We commissioned well-established online survey companies such as Dynata and YouGov to administer our surveys using internet survey technologies.
 We are committed to making our high-quality survey data publicly available in order to facilitate research on Hong Kong elections.

 Dr. Stan Hok-Wui Wong is an associate professor in the Department of Applied Social Sciences at the Hong Kong Polytechnic University.
 He has written extensively on Hong Kong politics and society.
 His previous works touch on issues such as electoral politics and state-business relations.
-In particular, his book, entitled Electoral Politics in Post-1997 Hong Kong: Protest, Patronage, and the Media, provides a parsimonious explanation for the waning electoral performance of the prodemocracy opposition parties, despite the public’s unwavering support for democratization.
+In particular, his book, entitled Electoral Politics in Post-1997 Hong Kong: Protest, Patronage, and the Media, provides a parsimonious explanation for the waning electoral performance of the prodemocracy opposition parties up to 2015, despite the public’s unwavering support for democratization.
 He is also a member of the research teams for the Asian Barometer Survey (ABS) and the World Values Survey (WVS) in Hong Kong.
 In 2012, he received an Early Career Scheme (ECS) to conduct a survey experiment employing an original smartphone application.
 In 2015 and 2019, respectively, he was awarded a General Research Fund for conducting election studies.
 His works have been published in journals such as the British Journal of Political Science, Electoral Studies, Journal of Contemporary China, and Journal of East Asian Studies.